tonioloewald/bindinator.js/docs/Overview.md

 Events are bound to methods of registered objects by path name, the binding in effect says "when the button receives mouseup_event, b8r.getByPath('model', 'method')(mouseup_event)".

-It's a little cleverer than that, see the note below.
+It's a little cleverer than that, see the note on *Asynchronous Event Binding* below.

+#### Multiple Event Handers

+	data-event="
+		mouseover:_component_.show_info;
+		mouseout:_component_.hide_info;
+		click,keydown(Space):_component_.action;
+	"

 A **data-event** attribute may have multiple (semicolon-delimited) handlers in it, in which case they are examined from left-to-right.
-(You could even have two handlers for the same kind of event.)
+(Just as with the native event handlers, you can have multiple event handlers for the same kind of event if you so desire; but unlike adding an event listener you can see what's going on in the DOM, and so won't chase your tail as much if this situation arises accidentally.)

 If b8r finds a suitable handler, it calls the method specified.

 If the method does *not* return **true**, the event has been handled, otherwise b8r keeps walking up the DOM hierarchy until it reaches the topmost (body) element.

-#### Note: Asynchronous Event Binding
+> ####Asynchronous Event Binding

-When an event is bound to an object, callMethod is used:
+> When an event is bound to an object, callMethod is used:

-	b8r.callMethod('model', 'method', mouse_event);
+>		b8r.callMethod('model', 'method', mouse_event);

-And callMethod uses findByPath to check if model has been registered.
+> And callMethod uses findByPath to check if model has been registered.
 If it has then it calls it on mouse_event.
 If it hasn't been registered, it records the message and plays it back (in order) *when the object is registered*.

 ### Any Event